 Although it was never published, the letter’s content is clear from a lengthy article published in News of the World that Sunday.
-It began: “The murder trial jurors who used a ouija board before reaching their verdict held the séance after a bawdy booze-up, says the colleague who blew the whistle on them.”
+The article began: “The murder trial jurors who used a ouija board before reaching their verdict held the séance after a bawdy booze-up, says the colleague who blew the whistle on them.”

 I just couldn’t live with myself.
 To me, this was a miscarriage of justice.
 I thought to myself, “This is someone’s life we’re dealing with.”
 I was astonished that these grown-up people had played this child’s game.